-A10 - dualling this road between Milton (north Cambridge) and Waterbeach in conjunction with a new segregated public transport link is designed to reduce congestion and reduce journey times.
-An extension of the dualling to Ely is also being considered.
+A10 Ely to Cambridge Capacity Improvements - dualling of the A10 (either completely, or at particular sections) between the Milton Interchange and the A10/A142 'BP' roundabout in Ely, improvements to the A14/A10 Milton interchange in Cambridge, and a parallel segregated walking and cycling route.
+Designed to increase capacity and support proposed housing development at Waterbeach.
 Implementation of this project should reduce car journeys and lead to improvements in air quality along the road corridor.
 There are no European Sites close to the A10, the nearest being Wicken Fen 4.5km away.
 It is considered reasonable to assume no likely significant effect on any European site from this project.